SnehalBytes/PRODIGY_SD_01/README.md

 ## 💡 Example

-Enter the temperature value: 100
+- Enter the temperature value: 100
-Enter the unit (c for Celsius, f for Fahrenheit, k for Kelvin): c
+- Enter the unit (c for Celsius, f for Fahrenheit, k for Kelvin): c

-Fahrenheit: 212.00
+- Fahrenheit: 212.00
-Kelvin: 373.15
+- Kelvin: 373.15

+I want to add this in readme.md file in github make it easier to write and attractive

 ## 📚 Technologies